 Inform your doctor that you are breastfeeding before you start taking Vermox.
 The medicine passes into the milk in very small amounts that will not likely harm the nursing infant.
 The manufacturer, however, recommends that breastfeeding should be avoided while taking Vermox.

 It is all right to take Vermox with most other medicines.
 However, it is always advisable to inform your doctor about the other medications you are taking prior to starting the use of Vermox.

 Avoid taking cimetidine with Vermox because it decreases the breakdown of mebendazole by the liver, which could increase the risk of side effects.

 How do I buy Vermox (Mebendazole) online?

 You can safely buy Vermox online at UK Meds.
-You will need to have first an online consultation with a medical doctor before your order will be supplied.
+You will need to have first an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Vermox is the right medication for your medical condition.